 Should you decide to retire in Costa Rica, you should start making plans regarding your preferred living conditions and prepare all necessary documents to apply for residency.

-Costa Rica offers three residency programs for retirees.
+In case you want to stay longer, there are three residency programs for retirees.
 These include:

 - Applying as a Pensionado: This program involves having a monthly minimum funding of $1,000 from a life-long retirement, pension, social security, or disability.